ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

-Semantic Publishing Benchmark
+LDBC - Semantic Publishing Benchmark

 Description :
 ------------------------------------------------------------------------------

-Semantic Publishing Benchmark benchmark driver measures the performance of CRUD operations of a SPARQL endpoint, by starting a number of concurrently running agents (editorial and aggregation) which execute a series of INSERT/UPDATE/DELETE (for editorial agents) and CONSTRUCT/SELECT (for aggregation agents) queries on a SPARQL endpoint.
+LDBC Semantic Publishing Benchmark measures performance RDF Stores, by starting a number of concurrently running editorial and aggregation agents all executing a set of CRUD operations : INSERT/UPDATE/DELETE (for editorial agents) and CONSTRUCT/SELECT/DESCRIBE (for aggregation agents).